fatmahussein252/Regulatory-RAG-LLM-Gateway-510k/README.md

 ```
 ## LLM Gateway
 `llm_gateway` enpoint:
-- Retrieve relevant documents
+- Retrieves relevant documents
-- Send query and context to the llm for output extraction.
+- Sends query and context to the llm for output extraction.

 Schema:
 ```json